• Home

 Vasya Kandinsky was a proper little boy, so when his family sent him to art classes, they expected proper paintings.
 But instead, Vasya began to mix the colors, and hear the beautiful music that they made.
 As one of the first abstract artists, he experienced colors as sounds, and sounds as colors.
 This unique story teaches kids to be true to who you are- even when you see things differently than everyone else.

-Perseverance takes some effort to teach, but with a little intentionality and a lot of patience, you will see your kiddo start to use more perseverance throughout daily tasks…even when they can’t get their picture exactly right.
+Perseverance takes some effort to teach, but with a little intentionality and a lot of patience, you will see your child start to use more perseverance throughout daily tasks…even when they can’t get their picture exactly right.

 Want More?